kewisch/action-web-ext/README.md

 * `apiKey`: The API key used for signing
 * `apiSecret`: The API secret used for signing
 * `apiUrlPrefix`: The URL of the signing API, defaults to AMO production
+* `geckoId`: The web extension id, can also be specified in the manifest under browser_specific_settings.gecko.id or applications.gecko.id.
 * `timeout`: The number of milliseconds to wait before giving up on a response from Mozilla's web service.
 Defaults to 900000 ms (15 minutes).

 Changing apiUrlPrefix will allow you to submit to addons.thunderbird.net or using the staging/dev instance.